Mastering the Art of Essay Writing: Unleash the Power of Editing for Academic Success

 Another way to use abbreviations and acronyms correctly is to avoid using them in the first sentence of a paragraph.
 This is because the reader may not be familiar with the abbreviation or acronym and may need to stop and look it up.

-READ ALSO Amazing essay on forest
+READ ALSO Family importance essay

 Crystal Clear Referents